-- 5. Energy calculation software packages for compliance with Section 6 Energy of the Non-Domestic Technical Handbook and certification of energy performance of non-domestic buildings must be approved by the Scottish Government Building Standards Division (BSD) before they can be available for commercial use in Scotland.
-Information on the validation procedure and the approval scheme is available from the BSD. - 6.
-The BSD website lists software approved for demonstrating compliance with Section 6 Energy and for calculating asset ratings as part of the production of an Energy Performance Certificate (EPC) in Scotland3.
+5. Energy calculation software packages for compliance with Section 6 Energy of the Non-Domestic Technical Handbook and certification of energy performance of non-domestic buildings must be approved by the Scottish Government Building Standards Division (BSD) before they can be available for commercial use in Scotland.
+Information on the validation procedure and the approval scheme is available from the BSD website.

+- 6. The BSD website lists software approved for demonstrating compliance with Section 6 Energy and for calculating asset ratings as part of the production of an Energy Performance Certificate (EPC) in Scotland3.
 The website also provides a list of Approved Organisations4 who can accredit persons wishing to engage in the production of EPCs for existing non-domestic buildings in Scotland and information on the use of Approved Certifiers of Design for Section 6 (Energy)5 in support of a building warrant application. - 7.
 To be approved, the software tool must satisfy the criteria as published6 by the BSD.
 These requirements can be updated from time to time and cover a number of generic issues.
 The software tool has to demonstrate that: - a.
 The calculations are technically robust and that they cover a necessary minimum set of energy flows. - b.
-It follows the procedures for demonstrating compliance and issue of Energy Performance Certificates as defined in this document, including the use of the National Calculation Methodology (NCM) databases, the definition of notional building, and other issues as defined from time to time. - c.
+It follows the procedures for demonstrating compliance and issue of Energy Performance Certificates as defined in this document, including the use of the National Calculation Methodology (NCM) databases, the definition of Notional building, and other issues as defined from time to time. - c.
 It reports a minimum set of output parameters and that these parameters can be passed appropriately to standard modules for: - i.
 Checking compliance with Section 6 Energy - ii.
 Producing an Energy Performance Certificate (EPC) through lodgement to the Scottish EPC Register7 - iii.
-Deriving a set of recommendations for energy efficiency improvements.
+Deriving a set of recommendations for energy efficiency improvements. - 8.
+In addition to ensuring that the software tools are compatible in terms of technical scope, the approval process also requires software providers to check that the procedural guidance is being followed in terms of the calculation and reporting processes. - 9.
+Approved Dynamic Simulation Model (DSM) software must automatically generate the Notional building from information provided by the user for the Actual building. - 10.
+DSM software must meet or exceed the classification of dynamic modelling under CIBSE AM11.